Table of Contents

 - SEO Challenges: Search engines may struggle to index dynamically loaded content.

-Infinite scroll suits casual browsing, while pagination is better for structured data like search results.
+Infinite scroll suits casual browsing, while pagination is better for structured data such as search results.

 Progressive Loading

 Progressive loading combines pagination and infinite scroll.
-For example, a page might initially show 10 items, with a “Load More” button to append the next 10.
-This gives users control while maintaining a smooth experience.
+For example, a page may initially display 10 items, with a “Load More” button to append the next 10.
+This approach gives users control while maintaining a smooth experience.

 Common Pitfalls and How to Avoid Them